TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Apart from the seriously sick views, you can also snorkel at Pulau Lengkuas.
 Dive underwater to swim alongside schools of fish while enjoying the corals – an experience you rarely get in Singapore.

 Getting there: Take a 20-minute boat ride from Tanjung Kelayang or Tanjung Binga.
 It’ll take you 30-45 minutes if you were to take a boat from the seaside of Belitung.
-Boat fares range from USD$26.60-USD$38.
+Boat fares will set you back around IDR400,000 (~S$28.91).

-Hop onto the next island, Pulau Batu Berlayar known for its granite rocks which look like sailing ships docked at the little island from an aerial view.
-Pack a drone along for an overhead shot!
+Hop onto the next island, Pulau Batu Berlayar, known for its granite rocks which look like sailing ships docked at the little island from an aerial view.
+Bring a drone along for an overhead shot!

 Image credit: TripCanvas

-We all know Spongebob lives in a pineapple under the sea.
-But who knew Patrick and his friends live at Pulau Batu Berlayar – there are plenty of starfishes to be found on this island.
+We all know SpongeBob lives in a pineapple under the sea.
+But who knew Patrick and his friends live at Pulau Batu Berlayar – there are plenty of starfish to be found on this island.

 Image credit: @mariagracellaa

 Getting there: Get to Pulau Batu Berlayar from Tanjung Kelayang by a 10-minute boat ride.
-Neighbouring islands will be included if you’re booking a tour to Pulau Lengkuas.
+Rides to neighbouring islands will be included if you’re booking a tour to Pulau Lengkuas.

 If you’re a sunset-chaser, Tanjung Pendam Beach is an ideal place to catch one.
-You’ll want to be there early during evenings to await the skies transition from blue to a pinkish-orange hue as the sun sets.
+You’ll want to be there early in the evenings to witness the Belitung skies transition from blue to a pinkish-orange hue as the sun sets.

 Image credit: indonesiakaya